bitdabbler/fluent/README.md

 For optimal efficiency, the `fluent.Client` sends directly from the buffers used by the `fluent.Handler`.
 This allows log handlers to serialize log values without first marshaling them into intermediate objects, avoiding redundant serialization steps and excess copying.

-Examples of efficiency optimizations:
+Efficiency optimizations:

-- shared encoders/buffers
+- the `Handler` and the `Client` directly use the same encoders/buffers
-- comprehensive use of resource pooling to minimize heap allocations
+- comprehensive resource pooling to minimize heap allocations
-- log preludes are only encoded once per pool, and only copied into each `Encoder` in the pool, no matter how many times the Encoder is used
+- log preludes are encoded only once per pool, and are copied into each `Encoder` only once, no matter how many times the Encoder is used
 - shared log attributes (`WithAttrs`) are encoded only once, no matter how many times they are used by the Handler
 - where map values have a length that can change, we